2018ik/2018ik.github.io/_wiki/vital_group.markdown

 ## Why "Vital" Groups?

 To be "vital" means to be living and active.
 There are many groups - believers who meet together - but there is a need for groups who can steadfastly meet with the purpose to increase, perfect, and build up the Body of Christ (Acts 2:46-47).
-These are groups of two or three which gather into the Lord's name (Matt.
+These are groups of two or three which are gathered into the Lord's name (Matt.
 18:20).
+Notice that "gathered" here is passive voice; the subject which is performing the gathering is the Lord Himself.

 The nature of the vital groups is spiritual, to be filled with the Holy Spirit.
 The condition of the vital groups is loving one another (John 13:35) in oneness and with one accord.
 In order to express the divine life and to bear fruit, the branches (that is, the believers) must love one other (John 15:12-17).
 If there is no spirit and no love, it is only possible to gather in a natural way - socializing rather than blending.